d4n3sh/thedaneshproject/content/posts/2009-05-05-streamyxs-new-tos.md

   - 915724006

 ---
-Streamyx got smart and officially fucked it&#8217;s customers!!
+Streamyx got smart and officially fucked it's customers!!

-We can&#8217;t complain about slow international access any more as streamyx&#8217;s new TOS clearly states that speedy access is only guaranteed for local content access.
+We can't complain about slow international access any more as streamyx's new TOS clearly states that speedy access is only guaranteed for local content access.

 > Quoted from Streamyx;
 >